Men’s Mental Health Awareness

 Here are some suggestions on how to deal with these mental health issues:

 • Engage in regular exercise.
-This could be as simple as taking a walk at lunchtime.
+This could be as simple as taking a walk at lunchtime .Taking a break from your work routine is essential to your physical and mental health.

 Robert Kaphan, MA, LAMFT